 - Presenting a united front

 - Being ready with a treatment plan

-When an intervention successfully results in the addicted person agreeing to go to substance abuse treatment, it is imperative that the treatment plan is in place and can be implemented immediately.
+When an intervention successfully results in a person agreeing to go to substance use treatment, it is imperative that the treatment plan is known and can occur immediately.